-Services that our plan pays for What you must pay Outpatient surgery The plan will cover outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers. \$0 copay Prior authorization and/or referral may be required Partial hospitalization services Partial hospitalization is a structured program of active psychiatric treatment.
+Services that our plan pays for What you must pay Outpatient surgery The plan will cover outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers. \$0 copay Prior authorization and/or referral may be required Partial hospitalization services and intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment.
 It is offered as a hospital outpatient service or by a community mental health center.
 It is more intense than the care you get in your doctor's or therapist's office.
-It can help keep you from having to stay in the hospital. \$0 copay Prior authorization and/or referral may be required ices that our plan pays for What you must pay Physician/provider services, including doctor's office visits \$0 copay The plan will cover the following services: Prior authorization and/or referral may be required Medically necessary health care or surgery services given in places such as: o physician's office o certified ambulatory surgical center o hospital outpatient department Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your primary care provider, if your doctor orders it to find out whether you need treatment Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare. • Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home • Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Telehealth services for members with a substance use disorder or co-occurring mental health disorder Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances This benefit is continued on the next page.
+It can help keep you from having to stay in the hospital.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided as a hospital outpatient service, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization. \$0 copay Prior authorization and/or referral may be required vices that our plan pays for What you must pay Physician/provider services, including doctor's office visits \$0 copay The plan will cover the following services: Prior authorization and/or referral may be required • Medically necessary health care or surgery services given in places such as: o physician's office certified ambulatory surgical center o hospital outpatient department • Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your primary care provider, if your doctor orders it to find out whether you need treatment Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare.
+Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Telehealth services for members with a substance use disorder or co-occurring mental health disorder Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: you have an in-person visit within 6 months prior to your first telehealth visit you have an in-person visit every 12 months while receiving these telehealth services exceptions can be made to the above for certain circumstances This benefit is continued on the next page.